vcuspinera/DSCI_532_Group_208_Job/REFLECTIONS.md

 ## Feedback:
 Specific feedback from the TA’s to interpolate the missing values and to cite the data source has been incorporated into the app

+## Changes made according to feedback received.

+A few major and some minor changes have been incorporated into the app as a response to the feedback received.
+The interactivity have been made easier.
+The user can now click to select the bar indicating a job role and get an insight into the line plot of the selected graph.
+The user can select multiple bars by using shift + click.

+The bars are now reordered.
+The plot is in a descending manner while the stability plot is ordered in a descending manner.
+The jobs with the minimum Standard deviation which indicate maximum stability are on the left.